 There are several indexes to marriage records available.
 To search marriages before 1850, and between 1958 and 2017, utilize Indiana Legacy, provided by the Indiana State Library and the Vital Information Exchange.

 The statewide marriage index for 1957 to 1992 is available on microfilm in the State Archives reading room.

 Marriage license information from 1993 to the present can also be accessed through the Marriage License Public Lookup portal provided by the Indiana judicial branch.

 Divorce records from 1852 to the present are maintained by the clerks of the court at the county level.
 Previous to the second state constitution in 1852, a divorce could only be granted as an act of the state legislature.

 The State of Indiana did not require births or deaths to be recorded until 1882, and they were not recorded by the state until 1907.
 For birth and death records between 1882 and 1906, researchers should contact the County Health Office where the birth occurred.
-A list of County Health Officials is available online through the State Board of Health.
+A list of County Health Officials is available online through the State Department of Health.